Who is the Program For?

 To remain in good standing, Honors Program students must maintain at least a 3.25 cumulative GPA and complete at least one honors course per year until 16 honors units are completed.
 If the cumulative GPA falls below a 3.25, students have one semester to recover it.
 After two semesters below a 3.25, students will be removed from the Honors Program.
 Students may request reinstatement once the minimum 3.25 cumulative GPA is regained.
 No honors units earned will be lost.
 Students who do not make annual progress toward completing the required 16 honors units will be removed from the program.
 They may request reinstatement once they meet with Rene Mora and outline a plan for completing 16 honors units.
 To remain in good standing and eligible for the benefits and privileges of the program, Honors Program students must be free of student conduct charges.

-To apply to the Honors Program, students must submit a completed application form to the Honors Coordinator, Dr. Christine Swiridoff, or the Honors Program Counselor, Rene Mora.
+To apply to the Honors Program, students must submit a completed application form to the Honors Coordinator, Dr. Guck Ooi, or the Honors Program Counselor, Rene Mora.
 If coursework was completed at another institution, transcripts must be provided.